 Once they have chosen programs, practices, and policies to put in place, the subcommittees should share this information with the larger coalition.
 This sharing will accomplish the following:

 Now that you have selected your approaches and particular programs, policies, and practices, go to Planning 2, Step 4: Create objectives for each goal and Planning 2, Step 5: Make objectives SMARTIE to draft objectives for them.
 These objectives should clearly state how you will know if you have succeeded in achieving them.
 In addition, a logic model can help you clearly demonstrate how those successes relate to reaching your long-term goals.
-Turn to Planning 2, Step 6: Map out short-term, intermediate, and long-term changes for more information on using logic models to show the relationship between approaches, objectives, and goals.
+You can turn to Planning 2, Step 6: Map out short-term, intermediate, and long-term changes for more information on using logic models to show the relationship between approaches, objectives, and goals.

 Your community will not be able to take on every prevention approach that they want to do all at once.
 Instead, it is best for the coalition to identify the approaches that are the most realistic to do first and those that will need to happen later.